 The problem comes from trying to muscle a horse into collection using the reins so that they bend their necks.

-Collection means bigger movement of all four legs thus a feeling of going slower and more deliberately as well as having weight in the hindquarters thus a feeling of “going uphill”.
+Collection means bigger movement of all four legs.
+This creates a feeling of going slower and more deliberately.
+Additionally, your horse should have their weight in the hindquarters, which will give the impression that you’re “going uphill”.